Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 as [here text](https://en.wikipedia.org/wiki/Here_document).
 This is not the case in this text: all commands may be executed without editing first.

-Notice the ``sudo`` is not shown for commands that require administrative rights.
+Notice the `sudo` is not shown for commands that require administrative rights.

 ### Prerequisite

-Select an IPv4 address and update DNS for the host ``bgpdb``, then install Ubuntu server 16.01, use all disk space without LVM, set the static IPv4 address and install add the package sshd.
-Do **not** select automatic update.
+Create DNS for `bgpdb` and install Ubuntu Server 16.01, use all disk space, no LVM, static IPv4 address, install only the package `sshd` and do _not_ select automatic update.

-Create a user - we use ``sysadm`` - and generate ssh keys for ``sysadm`` and ``root``:
+Create a user - we use `sysadm` - and generate ssh keys for `sysadm` and `root`:

-     ssh-keygen -t rsa -b 4096
+     ssh-keygen -t ED25519

 Add required keys to allow for unattended access (backup, administration etc.):
 <!-- html fold -w 76 .... -->